Political views and activism of Rage Against the Machine

 The political views and activism of Rage Against the Machine (RATM) are central to the band's music and public image.
-Rage Against the Machine is an American rock band formed in Los Angeles in 1991.
+Rage Against the Machine was an American rock band formed in Los Angeles in 1991.
 The band's line-up consisted of vocalist Zack de la Rocha, bassist and backing vocalist Tim Commerford, guitarist Tom Morello, and drummer Brad Wilk.
 Critics have noted Rage Against the Machine for its "fiercely political music, which brewed sloganeering left wing rants against corporate America, cultural imperialism, and government oppression into a Molotov cocktail of punk, hip-hop, and thrash."

 Integral to their identity as a band, Rage Against the Machine often voiced strong criticism of the domestic and foreign policies of the US government.
 The band and its individual members participated in political protests and other activism throughout its existence, and the band saw its music primarily as a means of spreading ideas.
 De la Rocha explained that "I'm interested in spreading those ideas through art because music has the power to cross borders, to break military sieges, and to establish real dialogue."